Home .:. Troup Cares, Inc.

 In June of 2009, we hired a full time nurse practitioner along with a full time care manager / registered nurse.
 This event allowed the clinic to move into a three full-day operation.
 In December of 2010, the clinic expanded to include Mondays.

-Our specialists include ,but are not limited to, cardiology, chiropractic,dermatology, gastroenterology, gynecology, nephrology, neurology, optometry, orthopedics, physical therapy, podiatry, pulmonology, surgery, and urology. .
+Our specialists include, cardiology, chiropractic,dermatology, gastroenterology, gynecology, nephrology, optometry, orthopedics, physical therapy, podiatry, pulmonology, surgery, urology and other services.

 These doctors and nurses are special and donate their time and talents on a no fee basis.

-With our entire mission in place the clinic is open four days per week, one night per week and we have physician referral services available five days per week along with our pharmaceutical and care manager functions.
+With our entire mission in place the clinic is open four days per week and we have physician referral services available five days per week along with our pharmaceutical and care manager functions.